Scoobi-wisdoom/nand2tetris/README.md

 Among memory segments, *argument*, *local*, *this*, and *that* have its pointer which contains the base address of its segment. *Constant* segment only exists virtually, in other words, it does not occupy any physical RAM space. *Static* segment is also different from other segments since it is handled as symbolic variables. *Temp* segment is for compiler's own use. *Pointer* segment is to track down *this* and *that* base addresses.

 Stack machine necessarily has garbage on its stack memory which should be recycled.
 Except the garbage, all other stack memory addresses are inplay.

+## Week 2
+In the VM language, the form of function declaration is `function functionName n` where `n` stands for the number of local variables of this fucntion.
+A function is also called as a subroutine, procedure or method.

+In the current program, all functions involved are called *calling chain*, among which active one is referred to as a current function.
+Each function has its own stack and memory segments.
+To preserve states of it among chaining functions, *frames*, i.e. a collection of pointer values of `return address`, `LCL`, `ARG`, `THIS` and `THAT` of the caller, are saved on `SP` .
+Also, when a function starts its *local* and *argument* variables whose memory segments should be allocated.

+The reason why the VM implementation of return commands store the return address in the temporary variable `retAdd` is because if the function has no argument, the next command `*arg=pop()` will override the return address.

+`multiply` or `sqrt` is not a part of a VM language but belongs to the operating system.
+So, when there exist those commands in VM code, the virtual machine executes those commands by interacting with the operating system.
+VM language features are two types such as primitive operations (fixed), for example, `add`, `sub` etc. and abstract operations (extensible), i.e., `multiply`, `sqrt` and so on.

+> till now nothing directly belongs to the hack platform.
+From now it does.

+### booting
+- Main.vm should exist.
+- Argument-less OS function Sys.init is executed whenever the VM implementation starts running or is reset.
+- Bootstrap code (SP-256, Call Sys.init)

+heap, memory mapped I/O and unused memory space are not concerns of the VM implementation.

 # projects done in different repositories
 - [assembler](https://github.com/Scoobi-wisdoom/assembler)